arjavpoudel/arjavpoudel.github.io/_pages/about.md

 classes: wide
 ---

-# AI/ML Engineer & Researcher

-BSc Artificial Intelligence (First Class Honours) graduate from the University of Edinburgh, specialising in Diffusion Models and Computational Cognitive Science.

-## Education

-**BSc Artificial Intelligence (First Class Honours)** — University of Edinburgh, 2026

-## Research

-### Honours Project: Diffusion Modelling of Dynamical Systems
-**September 2025 – May 2026** | University of Edinburgh

-Investigated whether diffusion models can recover the underlying physical laws of a system, rather than merely generating data that looks plausible.
-Studied in a controlled setting — the Ornstein-Uhlenbeck process, a model of any quantity that fluctuates randomly while being pulled toward a resting value (e.g. a particle's velocity in a fluid, or a neuron's membrane potential) — where the governing physics are known exactly, encoded in a single relaxation matrix, A.
+ Hi, I'm Arjav!

+I recently graduated with first class honours in Artificial Intelligence from the University of Edinburgh.
+My work/interests sit at the intersection of deep learning and computational cognitive science.
+I am fascinated by how we can build models that don't just generate plausible data, but actually understand the underlying physical laws of the systems they represent.

-- Identified and proved analytically that naively combining a diffusion model with a dynamical-system component causes an **Invariance Problem**: the diffusion model absorbs the system's physics into its own weights, rendering the true dynamics unrecoverable — a failure invisible to standard training diagnostics.
+During my Honours research, I asked a fundamental question: *Can diffusion models recover the actual physical laws of a dynamical system, or do they merely mimic the output?* Using the Ornstein-Uhlenbeck process as a controlled testbed, I discovered and analytically proved an *Invariance Problem*.
+I found that naively combining a diffusion model with a dynamical-system component causes the model to secretly absorb the physics into its own weights, making the true dynamics unrecoverable.
+Crucially, this was a failure entirely invisible to standard training diagnostics such as train test loss curves.

-- Demonstrated this failure empirically across a range of physical systems and data dimensionalities
-- Proposed a restructured architecture that constrains what information the diffusion model receives as input, reliably recovering the governing dynamics with no additional computational cost and no assumptions about the form of the data distribution
+To solve this, I proposed a restructured architecture that constrains the information the diffusion model receives, allowing us to reliably extract the governing dynamics with zero added computational cost and no assumptions about the data distribution.

-## Professional Experience

-### ML Engineer Summer Intern — UKAEA
-**June 2024 – August 2024** | Culham, UK

-Developed innovative machine learning solutions for experimental validation in fusion technology, focusing on emerging physics-informed approaches.

-- Engineered and deployed **Icarus-Fusion**, an open-source ML tool on PyPI that revolutionizes experimental validation processes
-- Implemented 4 diverse model architectures (MLPs, CNNs, GANs, PINNs) to predict discrepancies between simulations and ground truth data
-- Achieved **95% reduction in validation time** and **30% improvement in prediction accuracy** compared to traditional methods
-- Co-authoring scientific paper on physics-informed ML techniques, enabling UKAEA to reduce physical testing by 40%
-- Accelerated fusion reactor component development by 3-6 months, contributing to sustainable fusion energy goals

-### Head of Computer Vision — HumanEd
-**September 2024 – August 2026** | Edinburgh, UK

-Led development of an advanced bio-mimetic hand using computer vision and deep reinforcement learning to autonomously solve Rubik's cubes.

-- Managed Computer Vision team leveraging image classification, object detection, and scene segmentation
-- Deployed generalized infrastructure capable of solving cube puzzles without specialized sensors
-- Built upon OpenAI's previous sensor-embedded approach to push boundaries of autonomous manipulation

-## Selected Projects

-### Nepali Handwritten Character Recognition System
+Beyond theoretical research, I love taking machine learning concepts and applying them to high-impact engineering and physical challenges:

+*   **Accelerating Fusion Energy (UKAEA):** As an ML Engineer Intern at the UK Atomic Energy Authority, I focused on experimental validation for fusion technology.
+I engineered and deployed *Icarus-Fusion* (now an open-source tool on PyPI), implementing diverse architectures like PINNs, GANs, and CNNs to predict simulation discrepancies.
+This physics-informed approach reduced validation time by 95%, improved accuracy by 30%, and contributed directly to accelerating fusion reactor component development.
+*   **Autonomous Robotic Manipulation (HumanEd):** As Head of Computer Vision at HumanEd, I led the development of an advanced bio-mimetic hand.
+By combining image classification, object detection, and deep reinforcement learning, my team built generalized infrastructure capable of autonomously solving a Rubik's cube using purely visual inputs, bypassing the need for specialized embedded sensors.

+Also, I am always exploring new ways AI can intersect with human interaction and accessibility.

-Developed a CNN-based model in PyTorch achieving **97% accuracy** on handwritten Nepali character recognition with limited training data.
-Built real-time recognition software to support language learning for underserved Nepali communities in the UK.
+*  I Developed a devanagari recognition tool achieving 97% accuracy on handwritten Nepali characters.
+I built this as a real-time interface to support language learning for underserved Nepali communities in the UK.

-### Facial Recognition ML Voice Assistant
-Designed AI voice assistant integrating OpenCV facial recognition with GPT-3 and Flask.
-Implemented computer vision with NLP using asynchronous request methods for smooth user experience.

-### Brain-Computer Interface Research
-Conducted research with University of St. Andrews HCI team evaluating BCI applications.
-Performed comparative analysis using metrics including neuronal recording scale, spatio-temporal resolution, and surgical invasiveness.
-Earned Distinction for Scottish Baccalaureate in Science.
+*  I Conducted comparative research on Brain-Computer Interfaces (BCIs) with the University of St. Andrews HCI team, evaluating neuronal recording scales, spatio-temporal resolution, and surgical invasiveness.

-## Technical Expertise

-**Languages:** Python, Java, C, SQL, Swift, JavaScript **Frameworks:** PyTorch, OpenCV, Pandas, NumPy, Django, Matplotlib **Specializations:** Diffusion Models, Deep Learning, Computer Vision, Physics-Informed ML, Computational Neuroscience, Dynamical Systems, GANs, CNNs, Foundation Models, Scientific Computing, High-Performance Computing

----

-I occasionally write about AI, machine learning, and technology on my [blog](/year-archive/).
+I also have a [blog](/year-archive/) where i share a mixture of technical posts and general musings.